elicer/gs-consuming-rest-android/README.src.md

 As you can see, this is a simple Java class with a handful of properties and matching getter methods.
 It's annotated with `@JsonIgnoreProperties` from the Jackson JSON processing library to indicate that any properties not bound in this type should be ignored.

-Invoke a REST service with RestTemplate
+Invoke a REST service with the RestTemplate
 ---------------------------------------

 Spring provides a template class called `RestTemplate`. `RestTemplate` makes interacting with most RESTful services a simple process.
 In the example below, you establish a few variables and then make a request of our simple REST service.
 As mentioned earlier, you use Jackson to marshal the JSON response data into our representation classes.